kostiyaNEAR/Grants-Program/2skylab.md

 - 2SkyLab brings together innovative technology with creative works, delivering products and experiences which are not only sensual, but also functional
 - This particular project focuses on developing NFT utility tools which can be used by other Mintbase stores as an effort to answer one simple question - "Why would someone own an NFT as opposed to right clikc saving it's content?"
-- Our project aims to build on top of the existing store functions, creating more functions in the form of tools, designed to evolve the concept of NFT utility
+- Our project aims to build on top of the existing store functions, creating more functions in the form of tools, designed to evolve the concept of NFT utility.
 - We are currently at a pivotal point in evolution of the digital environment, such times don't come accross all too often, the last significant era was the dot com boom.
 Today we are presented with the opportunity to shape this environment in the way that we believe would help bring the tech to the masses, it is at a very young stage and we acknowledge the hurdles that need to be overcome in order to make this happen.
 Our team is well prepared and has the necessary mindset to innovate this space in the right direction, hence we are more than happy ot take on this opportunity and put in the needed effort.

 ### Project Details